Teams, tales and tips – a guide to the local game

 Having moved to their new stadium before the war, Livorno had checkered seasons during and after it, finishing league runners-up in 1943, nearly going out of business in 1991 and making it through the group stages of the UEFA Cup in 2006.

-The most recent celebrations came after the 2013 Serie A play-off win over Empoli – though the joy was ultimately short-lived.
+The most recent celebrations came after the 2013 Serie A play-off win over Empoli – though the joy was ultimately short-lived, given relegation a season later.

 Livorno is 20km (12 miles) from Pisa Airport, 2km (1.2 miles) from Pisa with its own rail station.
 There is no direct service to Livorno by train or bus.
 A train to Pisa Centrale takes 5mins, then 15mins to Livorno, with a basic price of €3.30.
 A taxi (+39 050 541 600) to Livorno should cost around €60.